 PLEASE NOTE: Visa requirements for non U.S. citizens may differ from those for U.S. citizens; students who are not U.S. citizens are advised to contact their International Coordinator and begin independently researching the visa requirements for their nationality as soon as possible.

 All disciplines of Fulton Engineering students are eligible, as well as students completing the Computer Gaming Certificate.
 Students must have a 2.5 GPA (exceptions considered on a case-by-case basis, please contact faculty director).
 Students must have completed CSE 100, CSE 110, CST 100 or a high school course teaching the basic concepts of control flows, including conditional ("if") statements, loops, functions (procedures/methods), and arrays.

-Students will enroll in FSE 394 Visualization and Simulation of Technologies in Japan and will cover topics such as:
+Students will enroll in FSE 394 Visualization and Simulation of Technologies in Japan (3 credits) and will cover topics such as:

 How the practice of engineering differs around the world

 Basic serious game development to visualize the engineering data and simulate the solutions